oemof/DHNx/docs/optimization_models.rst

     tnw.optimize_investment(invest_options=invest_opt)

-For executing an optimisation, you must provide the `invest_options` additional to the previous data, which defines a *ThermalNetwork*.
+For executing an optimisation, you must provide :ref:`investment options <add_invest_options>` additional to the previous data, which defines a *ThermalNetwork*.
 Both are explained in the following section.

 .. _Input Data: